IASA2/Miscellaneous/Document Work List.md

 Issue: Refers to IETF Executive Director.
 Should be addressed as part of a larger update to this document -- it also contains a section about ISOC that needs updating.

-# Other Documents to Check
+# Backlog: Other Documents to Check
 RFC 1603 - obsoleted by 2418

 RFC 2026 - entire affected section (Section 10) replaced by 8179